Grey squirrels, rats and egg-robbing corvids getting really annoying? Now's the time to get out the airgun. Mat Manning advises.

 Airguns are an excellent tool for pest control.
 Their limited power and relative quiet mean they can be used safely and discreetly, particularly when a shotgun would be too noisy or risky – such as in a confined area like a garden.
 Many is the time I have been asked to deal with greys, rats and magpies in a garden where they have been terrorising songbirds.

-With diligent use of robust backstops I have stopped the nest-robbing antics of these pests on numerous occasions.
+With diligent use of robust backstops I have stopped the nest-robbing antics of these pests on many occasions.

 Discretion is the word

 A modern, pre-charged air rifle is a quiet tool when fitted with a good-quality moderator.
-This allows usefully silent vermin control — just the thing if you need to deal with a grey squirrel or an inquisitive pair of magpies without your neighbours cottoning on.
+This allows silent and discreet vermin control – which is what you need if you’re dealing with grey squirrels or magpies and don’t want neighbours getting involved.

-Finding or setting up a suitable backstop is only half the battle.
-Getting your quarry in front of it so that you can set up a successful shot is a lot more difficult.
 For squirrels and rats, try putting a handful of peanut or birdseed in front of the backstop.
-Magpies are a bit more fussy.
-They tend to home in on easy sources of food and like pickings from a bird table.
+Magpies are more particular.
+They usually home in on easy sources of food and like pickings from a bird table.
 Tear up a stale loaf and scatter it in front of your backstop and they may be persuaded to drop by.

 We keep hens in our garden and, apart from drawing in the odd rat, from time to time they also attract attention from magpies.
 I use a Larsen trap to keep down numbers of these corvids — not just to stop them helping themselves to the chicken feed but also to give nesting songbirds a decent chance of success.
 Most years I manage to trap seven or eight, but I usually get one or two that hang back from the Larsen; sitting in the nearby apple tree but refusing to succumb to the trap.
 My take on this is that these birds are more wary after having had a lucky escape from springing the track.